gvwilson/sensibleadventures/nardica/nardica.md

 "*La,* but where would be the romance in that?"

 Big Mrs. Sandhu snorted again.
-"You just don't want any of your special friends in the harbor to know about one another."
+"You just don't want your special friends in the harbor to know about each another."

 Whatever Little Mrs. Sandhu might have said next was cut short by the jingling of the little bell on the store's front door.